Matei-Stefan-Militaru/42-Cursus-September-2024-00-Libft/README.md

 To execute the compile.sh file, you need libft.a.
-Use make, then make clean.
+Run make, followed by make clean.

-Run the command bash compile.sh or ./compile.sh to see the options.
+Use the command bash compile.sh or ./compile.sh to see the available options.

 To view the numbers, refer to the table below.
 Execute the command above using one of the following numbers as a parameter.

+Note: Due to formatting, the valid numbers range from 1 to 43.
+Numbers like 08 or 09 are not accepted.

 First Part: